High blood pressure

 Symptoms of Malignant Hypertension

-In rare cases (fewer than 1% of all patients with hypertension), the blood pressure rises quickly (with diastolic pressure usually rising to 130 mm Hg or higher), resulting in malignant or accelerated hypertension.
-This is a life-threatening condition and must be treated immediately.
+Malignant hypertension is a life-threatening condition and must be treated immediately.
 People with uncontrolled hypertension or a history of heart failure are at increased risk for this crisis.

 People should call a doctor immediately if these symptoms occur: